AlexSchunert/DataScience/MSFT_GP/Docs/MSFT_GP.md

 2. Choosing a kernel function
 3. Prior mean function => Return instead of price
-4. Proper value for std of data: Add a plot for high standard-deviation => result is smoother
+4. Proper value for std of data: Add a plot for high standard-deviation => result is smoother, Prior in initial example seems a bit small

+## Usage

+## Analyses

 <!--